Not sure where to start? You're not alone.

 Vented Gas Logs

-Designed primarily for appearance
+Designed primarily for appearance and realism.

-- Less heat output because heat escapes through the chimney
+- Most heat escapes up the chimney

-Vent Free Gas Logs
+Vent-Free Gas Logs

 - No chimney required

-- Produce more usable heat for the room
+- More heat stays inside the room

 Outdoor Gas Logs

-Designed specifically for outdoor use
+Designed specifically for open-air environments.

 - Built for patios and outdoor fireplaces